Varsini-Sakthi/healthcare-utilization-prediction/README.md

 This keeps the technical claims (model, metrics, engineering rigor) exactly as strong, while not asserting a causal cost outcome the project doesn't actually measure.
-If you have real program evaluation numbers from an internship/job, use those instead. a measured pre/post or RCT result is much stronger evidence than any synthetic-data simulation.
+If you have real program evaluation numbers from an internship/job, use those instead, a measured pre/post or RCT result is much stronger evidence than any synthetic-data simulation.

 ## Project structure